 Pro Tip: You can convert minutes to decimals for payroll in three steps, but you’ll have to decide whether to use actual hours worked or hours rounded to the nearest quarter as allowed by federal law.
 It’s better to use actual hours because rounding can cause you to pay more than necessary for wages and overtime.
 We’ll show you how later in this article.

 Here are the steps you should follow to convert your employees’ minutes worked into decimal form and dollars to be paid:

 Calculating total hours worked is usually straightforward if you have a time-tracking system (pen-and-paper, time clock, spreadsheet, etc.); however, if your policy requires you to round employee hours to the nearest quarter, as the Department of Labor allows, it can be tricky.

-To calculate actual time worked, you need to total the hours and minutes between your employee’s starting and ending times for each work day.
-The timesheet provides a good example of the information you’ll start with before converting minutes to decimal form.
+To calculate the actual time worked, you need to total the hours and minutes between your employee’s starting and ending times for each workday.
+The timesheet below provides a good example of the information you’ll start with before converting minutes to decimal form.

 |Clock In-Clock Out|

-In the timesheet above, the employee worked a total of 38 hrs and 109 minutes or 39 hours and 49 minutes.
+In the time sheet above, the employee worked 38 hours and 109 minutes or 39 hours and 49 minutes.

 Hours: 8 + 8 + 8 + 7 + 7 = 38 hours

 Minutes: 0 + 6 + 4 + 42 + 57 = 109 minutes